Skip Navigation LinksHome > SSW Standards > Better Software Suggestions > Visual Studio

 12. Use Manifest Check Box

-The Properties of a Project should have a "Use Manifest" check box rather than having to copy files into directories.
+The Properties of a Project will have a "Use Manifest" check box rather than having to copy files into directories.

 Update: Visual Studio .NET 2005 Beta 2 - Done